 This may have implications for populations that have lower technology adoption rates.
 A 2019 survey found that while 90 percent of Americans use the internet or email and 84 percent of Americans have a smartphone (of those who have cellphones), those in older generations reported lower rates of internet use and smartphone ownership.
 For example, 40 percent of those born 1945 or earlier and 68 percent of those born between 1946 and 1964 have a smartphone, compared to 93 percent of millennials.
-107
+Americans with disabilities are less likely to have a computer, smartphone, home broadband, or a tablet